Percy Morfill: Early life

 Percy Frederick Morfill, the son of a publican, was born in Gosport in Hampshire on 11 December 1914.
 He went to school in Salisbury, in the county of Wiltshire, at Bishop Wordsworth's School, following which he sat an examination for entry into the Royal Air Force (RAF) under the Aircraft Apprentice Scheme.
-He passed with the highest marks for a candidate from Wilshire.
-He duly enlisted in the RAF on 3 September 1930 as an aircraft apprentice, passing out three years later as a metal rigger.
+He passed with the highest marks for a candidate from Wiltshire.
+He duly enlisted in the RAF on 3 September 1930 as an aircraft apprentice.
+After three years of training, he qualified as a metal rigger.

 After a period of service with the Fleet Air Arm at the RAF base at Gosport, Morfill volunteered for pilot training.
 As a successful applicant, he proceeded to No. 3 Elementary & Reserve Flying Training School at Hamble in early 1936.
 He then went on to No. 6 Flying Training School at Netheravon Airfield in March.
 Gaining his wings, he was posted to No. 65 Squadron as a sergeant at the start of 1937.
 His new unit operated the Gloster Gauntlet fighter, and Morfill was soon on its aerobatics team, alongside the future flying ace Robert Stanford Tuck.